-There are 12 thoracic vertebrae.
-They’re identified by the presence of costal facet/facets on the sides of their bodies for articulation with the heads of the ribs.
-These joints are characteristic of thoracic vertebrae as they’re not seen in the cervical lumbar and sacral vertebrae.
-The size of thoracic vertebrae rises slowly from above downwards.
+In total there are 12 thoracic vertebrae.
+The presence of costal facet/facets on the sides of their bodies for articulation with the heads of the ribs is how they can be identified or detected.
+These joints are not found in the cervical lumbar and sacral vertebrae and therefore these joints are characteristic of thoracic vertebrae.
+The slow increment in the size of thoracic vertebrae is from up to downwards.

 The thoracic vertebra is composed of 2 parts:.

 - It’s heart shaped, when seen from above.